Complete Guide to Bill of Lading (BOL): Types, Templates & Best Practices 2024

 1. Receiver’s information

 The detailed information includes the receiver’s name, address, and phone number.
+It is essential to double-check your consignee’s information, including address so there are no discrepancies and delivery delays resulting from them.

 2. Shipper’s information